 - Explore why Linked Data is important

-- Through linking datasets, applications can vastly improve their user experience;
+- By linking datasets, applications can vastly improve their user experience;

 - Linked Data provides significant power and potential to the growing domain of data science and web science;